Mali: Foreign relations

 Until 2012, Mali's foreign policy orientation had become increasingly pragmatic and pro-Western over time.
 Since the institution of a democratic form of government in 2002, Mali's relations with the West in general and with the United States in particular have improved significantly.
 Mali has a longstanding yet ambivalent relationship with France, a former colonial ruler.
 Mali was active in regional organizations such as the African Union until its suspension over the 2012 Malian coup d'état.

 Working to control and resolve regional conflicts, such as in Ivory Coast, Liberia, and Sierra Leone, is one of Mali's major foreign policy goals.
 Mali feels threatened by the potential for the spillover of conflicts in neighboring states, and relations with those neighbors are often uneasy.
 General insecurity along borders in the north, including cross-border banditry and terrorism, remain troubling issues in regional relations.

 In early 2019, Al Qaeda claimed responsibility for an attack on a United Nations base in Mali that killed 10 peacekeepers from Chad.
 25 people were reported to have been injured in the attack.
-Al Qaeda's stated reason for the attack was Chad's re-establishing diplomatic ties with Israel.
-The base was attacked in Anguelhok, a village located in an especially unstable region of the country.

 Military

-Mali's military forces consist of an army, which includes land forces and air force, as well as the paramilitary Gendarmerie and Republican Guard, all of which are under the control of Mali's Ministry of Defense and Veterans, headed by a civilian.
+The Malian Armed Forces (FAMa) consist of the Army and the Air Force, numbering 19,000 and 2,000 personnel respectively, as of 2024.
+The Army is organized into nine motorized infantry battalions and several support and special forces units.
+There are also paramilitary forces with 20,000 personnel, including 6,000 in the Gendarmerie, 10,000 in the National Guard, 1,000 in the National Police, and 3,000 in the Militia.
+The Malian military is under-equipped and has a limited capability for manufacturing and maintenance of equipment.